hectornieto/pyTSEB/docs/README_Notebooks.md

 * 1: negative canopy latent heat flux, forced to zero
 * 2: negative canopy sensible heat flux, forced to zero
 * 4: negative soil sensible heat flux, forced to zero
-*
-And for one-source energy balance model (OSEB) used for pixels with no vegetation:
-* 10: All positive fluxes for soil only, produced using one-source energy balance (OSEB) model.
-* 15: No positive latent fluxes found using OSEB, G recomputed to close the energy balance (G=Rn-H)

 ## Display the results
 Once TSEB is executed, we can also have a first glance of the results by plotting the bulk fluxes (latent heat flux, sensible heat flux, net radiation and soil heat flux).